SIC Codes vs NAICS Codes

 SIC Codes and NAICS: Have entirely different numbering systems

 - NAICS: Developed in conjunction with the U.S., Canadian, and Mexican governments

 - SIC Codes: Developed solely by the U.S. government

 - NAICS: Groups together establishments that use the same or similar processes to produce goods or services

 - SIC Codes: Groups together establishments based on either demand or production

-- NAICS: are actively used for government statistical purposes
+- NAICS: Actively used for government statistical purposes

-- SIC Codes: are actively used for business targeting in the private sector
+- SIC Codes: Actively used for business targeting in the private sector